Arbuzov/mcp-helm/charts/playwright/README.md

 | `env`        | Environment variables to set on the container        | `{}`  |
 | `envSecrets` | Environment variables sourced from existing secrets  | `{}`  |
 | `secretEnv`  | Environment variables to create from chart-managed secret | `{}` |

+> [!IMPORTANT]
+> The `secretEnv` section is intended for quick experiments only.
+For production
+> deployments, prefer sourcing sensitive data from existing Kubernetes Secrets (via
+> `envSecrets`) or from an external secret manager to avoid storing credentials in
+> plaintext values files.

 ### Command line arguments